bmritz/datajet/README.md

 ## Why would I use this?

-- DataJet simplifies your codebase if you have a dynamic system with mutliple ways to calculate a datapoint, depending on which inputs you have available.
+- DataJet simplifies the codebase of dynamic systems with mutliple ways to calculate a datapoints from different inputs.
--
+- DataJet de-couples downstream calculations from the mechanics of calculating upstream dependencies.

 ## Quickstart